nixworks/public/news/2016/05/24/index.md

 ##### United States
 ### [American agrochemical and agricultural biotechnology company Monsanto rejects an unsolicited $62 billion takeover bid by German pharmaceutical giant Bayer, saying the price was too low but adding that it remained "open to further talks." ](/news/2016/05/24/american-agrochemical-and-agricultural-biotechnology-company-monsanto-rejects-an-unsolicited-62-billion-takeover-bid-by-german-pharmaceutic.md)
-_Context: United States, German, agrochemical, Monsanto, agricultural biotechnology, Bayer_
+_Context: Monsanto, German, United States, Bayer, agrochemical, agricultural biotechnology_

 ##### jade
 ### [Eleven people are dead and many are missing after a jade mine collapses in the Myanmar town of Hpakant. ](/news/2016/05/24/eleven-people-are-dead-and-many-are-missing-after-a-jade-mine-collapses-in-the-myanmar-town-of-hpakant.md)